 11. Chief Financial Officer.
-The Chief Financial Officer ("CFO") will be hired by the President with the advice of the Chairperson.
-The CFO will not be a member of the Board of Directors, but will be an officer and full-time employee of the Corporation.
-The CFO will direct the Corporation's financial operations and accounting practices consistent with the directions, policies, goals and objectives established by the COO, President, and the Board of Directors and as set forth in the job description for this position approved by the Executive Committee.
+The Chief Financial Officer ("CFO") will be hired by the President.
+The CFO will not be a member of the Board of Directors, but will be a full-time employee of CSCF.
+The CFO will direct CSCF's financial operations and accounting practices consistent with the directions, policies, goals and objectives established by the COO, President, and the Board of Directors and as set forth in the job description for this position.